sorrawichYooboon/goroutines-coding-questions/README.md

 the main function should continue executing other code and then wait for the goroutine to finish.

 <b>Hint:</b> Use the time.Sleep function for the timer and sync.WaitGroup to wait for the goroutine.

+### 4. Finding Maximum Value in an Array

+Write a Go program that finds the maximum value in an array of integers using goroutines.

+<b>Hint:</b> Use channels to send the maximum values from the goroutines to the main function.

 ## Medium Questions